Study shows excessive smartphone use hurting relationship of married Indians

 The study, carried out by Vivo along with the Cybermedia Research on ''Smartphones and their impact on human relationships 2022'', found that 67% of the respondents confessed to being on their smartphones even while they are spending time with their spouse.
 Eighty-nine per cent of respondents, on the other hand, said that they spend less time engaging in relaxed conversation with their spouse than possible.

-A recent study conducted in some of the major cities of India including Delhi, Mumbai, Kolkata and Chennai has said that excessive use of smartphones is hurting the relationship of married couples in India.
+A recent study conducted in some of the major cities of India, including Delhi, Mumbai, Kolkata and Chennai, has found that excessive use of smartphones is hurting the relationship of married couples in India.
+The study, carried out by Vivo along with the Cybermedia Research on ''Smartphones and their impact on human relationships 2022'', found that 67% of the respondents confessed to being on their smartphones even while they are spending time with their spouse.
+Eighty-nine per cent of respondents, on the other hand, said that they spend less time engaging in relaxed conversation with their spouse than possible.

 "Eighty-four per cent of respondents wish to spend more time with their spouse.
 People are accepting the problems and are willing to change.
 88 per cent of respondents agreed that increased usage of smartphones is hurting their relationship with their spouses," the study said.